tarwn/lessthandot-hugo/blogs/content/posts/2012-01-01-make-2012-the-year-that.md

 >
 > The mayor is joining more than 180,000 people currently taking part in Code Year, a campaign to encourage more people to programme.
 >
-> “My New Year's resolution is to learn to code with Codeacademy in 2012!” he wrote on Twitter.
+> "My New Year's resolution is to learn to code with Codeacademy in 2012!" he wrote on Twitter.

 http://www.bbc.co.uk/news/technology-16440126